Minh-Than/RecreateOrieditaCamera/README.md

 ### Step 2

-...notated as [x1, y1].
 This vector allows us to perform rotation/zoom/mirror about the origin of camera position.
 Below are such transformation:

 ```java
 double x2 = cos_rad * x1 + sin_rad * y1;